 - Sound quality

 The Best 75 Inch TVs

 Our best 75-inch TV delivers incredible image quality at an unbelievably low price.
 To put things into perspective, a 75-inch model by the likes of Samsung will set you back around $4,800.
-The Vizio is a fraction of that cost, usually retailing around $2,800.
-And it doesn’t skimp on quality, either.
+The Vizio is a fraction of that cost and it doesn’t skimp on quality, either.